-General introduction to corporate financing decisions and the structure of, and institutions operating within the capital market.
+General introduction to corporate financing decisions and the structure of, and institutions operating within, the capital market.
 The securities market and stock exchanges and the goals and development of securities regulation.
 The national companies and securities scheme.
-Topics considered will be drawn from the following: 1, aspects of corporate finance not dealt with in 90 401, review of the range of corporate financing instruments, their features and methods of issue; 2. public offers; the law on prospectuses; offers of interest; share-hawking; 3. takeovers and reconstructions; 4. continuing disclosure through accounts and reports to the markets; disclosure of share interests; corporate distributions: 6. regulation of the securities industry; the stock exchanges and persons conducting business in the industry: competition in the industry; 7, regulation of securities trading; insider trading, short-selling and manipulation; 8. corporate crime; enforcement; investigations; 9. public policy issues raised by large modern corporations.
+Topics considered will be drawn from the following: 1. aspects of corporate finance not dealt within 90.401; 2. public offers; the law on prospectuses; offers of interest; share-hawking: 3. takeovers and reconstructions; 4. continuing disclosure through accounts and reports to the markets; disclosure of share interests; 5. corporate distributions; 6. regulation of the securities industry; the stock exchanges and persons conducting business in the industry; competition in the industry; 7. regulation of securities trading; insider trading, short-selling and manipulation; 8. corporate crime; enforcement; investigations; 9. public policy issues raised by large modern corporations.

-90.403 The Modern Corporation
+90,403 The Modern Corporation SS Hpw4 C3